 An evidence-based, practical guide to reflection on the most important goals in life, this book provides a unique framework and thought-provoking exercises to modify personal and professional goals to increase happiness.

-There are many books on happiness – no other discusses happiness specifically from a goal setting perspective.
-HR and mental health professionals, mindfulness practitioners, coaches, mentors, higher education staff, postgraduate students and others will benefit from the hands-on guidance in this book.
+There are many books on happiness – no other discusses happiness specifically from a goal-setting perspective.
+Human resources and mental health professionals, mindfulness practitioners, coaches, mentors, higher education staff, postgraduate students, and others will benefit from the hands-on guidance in this book.

 "If there was ever a time for the pursuit of happiness, it’s now.
 This book encourages you to reflect on the reasons behind your goal setting and explains how you might reconsider those reasons to find happiness."

 Dian Harvey, Psychotherapist, UK

 "I have found this book so helpful!
 The authors guide you progressively through a reflection on what really lies beneath your life goals, using all the latest evidence.
 I use the approach for myself and in career development coaching at work."

 "For anyone lacking in career or life direction, some insightful ideas and practical activities designed to question choices which may not sing from the heart.
 A holistic approach to goal setting through looking at achievement through a very different lens."

 Emma Robinson, Careers Consultant, Oxford Brookes University, UK